 A powerful mind, versed in the art of visualization, (conscious dreams), can in a vision or a dream see Henry Jones, shake hands with him, weigh him on a scale, and behold him as tall and slight.
 Then what is the difference between the real physical body of Henry Jones and the dream-conceived, visualized body of him?
 One can say the former is . . . visible to all and the latter . . . visible to only one person. - Yogananda, "The Missing Link Between Consciousness and Matter", East West, June, 1932 Vol. 4-8]

-Yogananda about Jesus:
+Yogananda about Jesus one night:

 One night while I was engaged in silent prayer, my sitting room in the Encinitas hermitage became filled with an opalblue light.
 I beheld the radiant form of the blessed Lord Jesus.
 A young man, he seemed, of about twenty-five, with a sparse beard and moustache; his long black hair, parted in the middle, was haloed by a shimmering gold.